bagofcli.js

 *

-* @param {String} base: base directory where the client module is located,
+* @param {string} base Base directory where the client module is located.

-* the command name in actions object is then mapped to the command name specified in commandFile
+* The command name in `actions` is mapped to the command name specified in `commandFile`.

-* @param {Object} opts: optional
+* @param {Object} [opts] Optional settings.

 */